-$Vandalism\ 3$ - Malicious destruction or damage to property; Three or more offenses in the same school year
+Vandalism 3 - Malicious destruction or damage to property; Three or more offenses in the same school year counseling; in-school, out-of-school suspension; alternative school; recommendation for expulsion/long-term assignment to alternative school.

 Acts of vandalism of public or private property during/after school hours to include but not limited to damage or destruction of property, defacing or writing on property, littering, or disordering property, any deliberate alterations without permission.